priyankapanga/An-Analysis-on-Studio-Ghibli-Films/README.md

        (1991)';

 ### Conclusions from analysis
  ## Below are the questions, along with the queries used and conclusions drawn from results.
-The queries in full can be found in the script.
+The queries in their entirety can be found in the script.

 -  Which movies were the most succesful?
    **Query**